home-assistant/home-assistant.io/source/_integrations/knx.markdown

 The optional `state_address` can be used to inform Home Assistant about state changes not triggered by a telegram to the `address` e.g., if you configure a timer on a channel.
 If a KNX message is seen on the bus addressed to the given state address, this will overwrite the state of the switch object.

 Switch entities without a `state_address` will restore their last known state after Home Assistant was restarted.
-Switches having a `state_address` configured request their current state from the KNX bus.
+Switches that have a `state_address` configured request their current state from the KNX bus.

 ## Text